UP is designed around a number of life principles. Many overlap so consider this a casual taxonomy.

 Everyone learns differently.
 Determine how you best learn (and remember) and then customize your lessons directly for you.
 No friction, no waste.

-A surprisingly large portion of what you belief to be true is false.
+A surprisingly large portion of what you believe to be true is false.
 Unlearn whatever you can notice inside your head that’s unsubstantiated.
 Ask others to help.

 These principles pertain to UP as a program.